dvaneson/paging-lc/README.md

 -   We recommend using the provided Makefiles to compile and run these programs.
 For example, you can build a specific demo program using:

           make

-    In this case, the choice of program is set by the `BOOT` variable in the top-level `Makefile`.
-If you prefer, you can also build and run each of the programs from within its own directory (which might be more convenient if you are planning to browse or edit the code for that demo); in that case, be sure to run `make libs` in the top-level directory first, as in the following example:

-          make libs          # must run in top-level directory cd switching-lc
-          make

     You can replace `make` with `make run` in either of the examples above